gto76/wfdl/README.md

   ]
 ```

 Elements are grouped by distance from the watches edge.
-0 means on the edge and 100 in the center of the watch.
-First element of the list denotes how much toward the center are all the elements in the group positioned.
+0 means "on the edge" and 100 "in the center" of the watch.
+First element of the group denotes how much toward the center are all the elements in the group positioned.
 In this case only one hundredth of the watches diameter.

 ```python
     [1,